Lazo07/aws-saa-c03-notes/001 AWS Fundamentals/notes.md

     - Public = everyone allowed
     - owner = implicitly allowed because they own it
     - explicit - specific accounts allowed, granted by owner
-- AMI Contais Root Volume
+- AMI Contais Volumes
-    - Root Volume (kinda like boot drive like C:/)
+    - Root Volume = kinda like boot drives like C:/ in Windows
-    - It has at least 1 volume (root) but can be more (data)
+    - It has at least 1 volume (root volume) but there can be more (data volumes)
 - AMI has Block Device Mapping
     - Connects volumes and how they are presented to OS (which is root? data?)
     - mapping volume -> device ID which OS understands